sbuggay/sbuggay.github.io/source/_posts/half-life-1.md

 	- c++
 ---

-At the time of writing, Half-Life 1's release date <a href="https://en.wikipedia.org/wiki/Half-Life_(video_game)">is approaching nearly 20 years</a>.
+At the time of writing, Half-Life 1's release date <a href="https://en.wikipedia.org/wiki/Half-Life_(video_game)">is approaching nearly 20 years old</a>.
 It's suprising how well the game has held up considering it's roots are even older than that coming from the Quake 1/2 engine.

 On a recent playthrough of Half-Life 1 I ran in to a few minor annoyances:
 - Enemy corpses block player movement until their death animation is done.